MicroEJ/docs/overview/executableBuildWorkflow.rst

 --------------

-As depicted in the following image, several resources and tools are used to build a Firmware.
+As depicted in the following image, several resources and tools are used to build an Executable.

 .. image:: images/qa_resources-v3.PNG
     :scale: 70